Does the Presidential Election Affect Mortgage Rates?

 The Federal Reserve conducts the nation’s monetary policy.
 It has a significant degree of freedom compared to many other government agencies.

 While the Fed does have a great degree of independence, it doesn’t act in a political vacuum.
-Each of the seven members of the Board of Governors is appointed by the president and confirmed by the Senate.
+The president appoints each of the seven members of the Board of Governors, then the Senate confirms them.
 Their 14-year terms stagger such that the next president will have the opportunity to appoint at least two new members during their term.

 The White House on a bright day, a critical part of presidential elections